 You can also type as well as speak to ask questions or give commands to Macsen.

-Videos that explain the 5 skills (Welsh Language Only):-
+Videos that explain some of the Macsen skills (Welsh Language Only):-

 1)Introduction to Macsen Application